-Credit-builder credit cards are credit cards for people who want to boost their credit score because they have little or poor credit.
-Your credit score is used to determine if you are a reliable person to lend money or give credit to.
+Credit-builder credit cards are specifically designed for people who want to boost their credit score because they have little or poor credit history.
+A credit score is a crucial metric lenders use to determine how reliable you are when it comes to borrowing money or managing credit responsibly.
+With the right approach, these cards can be the first step toward stronger financial health.

 Is Credit-Building For You?